Are you hooked on coffee? If so, is that a good thing or bad thing? Is coffee healthy?

 Thus, if someone presents with Liver Qi stagnation, coffee may be beneficial.
 Coffee’s therapeutic benefits may stem from its ability to, as Dharmananda puts it, vigorously dredge Liver Qi stagnation.

 In addition, according to TCM theory, coffee beans cool constrained Liver Qi.
-A few common symptoms of constrained (or “blocked”) Liver Qi include mental depression, irritability and fatigue.
+A few common symptoms of constrained (or “blocked”) Liver Qi include irritability and tiredness.

 If you’re wondering what roasting the beans does to the medicinal effects of coffee, fear not.
 Roasting coffee beans preserves the properties of the herb.